Yoric/ronin-time-bureaucrats/further-readings.md

 * _Day of the Tentacle_, just because.
 Also, fun time paradoxes.
 * The _Monkey Island_ series, just because.
 Also, more fun time paradoxes.
 * The _Legacy of Kain_/_Blood Omen_ series, for cosmic-level intrigues through Space·Time.
+Also, the \(mad?\) Guardians of the Pillars could be one possible version of the Time Hierarchy.

 # Role-Playing Games

 * _Nobilis_, by Rebecca Sean Borgstrom, for how easy it is to extinguish all life in the universe by messing up with reality.
 Also, for how easy it is to reboot the universe without noticing.
-Also, one possible source of inspiration for the Time Hierarchy.
+Also, one possible version of the Time Hierarchy.
 * _Amber Diceless Role-Playing Game_, by Erick Wujcik, for guidelines on everything cosmic-scale, in particular confrontations.
-Also, one possible source of inspiration for the Time Hierarchy.
+Also, one possible version of the Time Hierarchy.